RhynoVDS/ProRata.NET/README.md

 decimal semester4_worth = result.Result[Semester4_object]
 ```

 Now suppose we have another requirement where the worth of each semester is based off the number of units in that semester.
-This would be a weighted pro rata where the number of units divided by the total units in the course would make the semester cost.
+This would be a weighted pro-rata where the number of units divided by the total units in the course would make the semester cost.

 ```csharp
 var result= Course.Semesters.ProRate(30000)